 urs.ls.wisc.edu — This two-semester program is for students interested in exploring the nature of research, creative practice, and discovery, and approaching this in an interdisciplinary way: from natural science, to social science, to the arts and humanities.

 Students meet weekly in a 20-person seminar class to develop critical thinking and writing skills.
-Each student is also matched with a UW–Madison mentor’s research project, working together a few hours each week (schedule varies) for hands-on experience and skill development.
+Each student is matched with a member of UW-Madison’s faculty, research staff, or an advanced graduate student as a project Mentor, working together a few hours each week (schedule varies) for hands-on experience and skill development.

-- This is a two-semester commitment.
-You must be willing to engage in research for entire year.
+• This is a two-semester commitment.
+You must be willing to engage in research and the seminar course for the entire year.

 Apply to URS as soon as you know you are interested: before or soon after SOAR.
-Applications are open until August 18, 2023.
+Typically, applications are open until mid-August.
 The URS Program reviews applications as they come in and offer spots on a rolling basis.

 Residential Learning Communities